the-turing-way/the-turing-way/book/website/collaboration/hybrid-collab/hybrid-collab-guidelines.md

 - Recognise and address asymmetries in in-person and online settings to establish realistic expectations.
 - Create opportunities for social interactions both online and in-person to balance out the challenges.
-- Foster a positive atmosphere in person and encourage an informal approach online to facilitate idea exchanges and connections.
+- Foster a positive atmosphere in-person and encourage an informal approach online to facilitate idea exchanges and connections.

 ### Personnel and Staffing Planning